pssst/pssst/README.md

 Box Actions
 -----------
 All box actions must be signed with the senders private key.
+Only required HTTP headers are listed.

 ### Create